 This pocket schedule invited fans to follow their Brewers in the 1933 season.
 It is a single piece of goldenrod cardstock with two-color print in a dramatic black and red.

 In 1933, Brewer highlights could be found on WTMJ.
 The Milwaukee Journal's station would lose them to WISN (no later than 1937), and they in turn would be replaced by WEMP as the home for Brewers play-by-play by 1948.
 WEMP would retain the rights through 1952, the Brewers' final season.

 On the back, an ad for motor oil:

 Their first station opened the following year, and by 1930 Wadham's had over one hundred custom-built stations throughout metro Milwaukee.
 As this 1934 ad tells us, every fourth car in Milwaukee filled up at a Wadham's pump:

-The Wadham's service stations were an early exercise in buildings-as-branding.
+The Wadham's service stations themselves were an early exercise in buildings-as-branding.
 Designed by Milwaukee architect Alexander C. Eschweiler, the stations were decorated in the Japonist style, topped with red stamped-metal and tile pagoda roofs.
 The buildings themselves served as advertisements for the stations, selling a sense of Eastern romance and adventure to passing motorists.